Curriculum

 Clinical training

-During your clinical training in the Medical Speech-Language Pathology Postdoctoral Fellowship, you see a wide variety of common and uncommon medical and communication disorders.
+During clinical training in the Medical Speech-Language Pathology Postdoctoral Fellowship, you see a wide variety of disorders.
+These include common and uncommon medical and communication disorders.

-You acquire the skills and experience necessary to independently evaluate and treat simple and complex speech, voice, language and communication problems.
-The Medical Speech-Language Pathology Postdoctoral Fellowship offers a unique opportunity to participate in a team approach to managing medical problems that include communication disorders.
+You acquire the skills and experience needed to independently evaluate and treat speech, voice, language, and communication disorders.
+The Medical Speech-Language Pathology Postdoctoral Fellowship offers a unique team-based approach to managing medical conditions.
+This approach includes the evaluation and treatment of communication disorders.

-After an initial period of observation of the work of consultants and allied health clinicians in speech pathology, you generally complete at least two one-to-two-week rotations in medical subspecialty areas (neurology hospital practice, movement disorders neurology, behavioral neurology and otorhinolaryngology, for example).
+After an initial period observing consultants and allied health clinicians in speech pathology, you begin subspecialty rotations.
+You generally complete at least two one-to two-week rotations in medical subspecialty areas.
+These may include neurology hospital practice, movement disorders neurology, behavioral neurology, and otorhinolaryngology.

 Following or simultaneously with those rotations, you gradually take increasing responsibility for evaluating patients on the Speech Pathology Hospital Service.
 Ultimately, you respond to all consultations sent to the acute hospital service.